mack-at-pieces/internet_connection_checker/README.md

   // We can also get an enum value instead of a bool print("Current status: ${await InternetConnectionChecker().connectionStatus}");
-  // prints either InternetConnectionStatus.connected
+  // prints either InternetConnectionStatusEnum.connected
-  // or InternetConnectionStatus.disconnected
+  // or InternetConnectionStatusEnum.disconnected

   // This returns the last results from the last call
   // to either hasConnection or connectionStatus